jirkapok/GasPlanner/README.md

 * Fix precision of decompression algorithm
   * Calculate deco stops in seconds instead of minutes
+  * Check after ascent, if additional ascent is possible
+  * Fix ceiling calculation beginning of saturation
+  * Fix loading of tissues when tissues are still loaded during ascent
 * Add option to define safety stop range
 * Allow define multiple gases
 * Allow to define multiple levels